pwldp/leaflet.viewcenter/README.md

 leaflet.viewcenter
 ==================

-This is a simple extension of Leaflet.Control.Zoom that adds a set view localization an zoom button above the zoom in and zoom out controls.
+This is a simple extension of Leaflet.Control.Zoom that adds a change localization and zoom button above the zoom in and zoom out controls.

 USAGE